HSBNE-Archive/RFID-Weigand-Converter/README.md

 # RFID Weigand Converter
 This little firmware sits on a microcontroller between a weigand compatible RFID reader.
 It allows you to get the tag ID and control the LED/buzzer via a simple serial protocol.
+This is designed to work with HSBNE's suite of access control software and hardware.
+See our [GitHub](https://github.com/hsbne) for more information and resources.

 # Usage
 Flash onto any arduino or compatible board and hook up wires as defined in the arduino code.
 Everytime a weigand message is received, it converts it to text and sends it over the serial connection.
 (9600 baud)